haradatm/lecture-gssm2023/README.md

 ├── scripts                         # store source code used in notebook │   ├── install_cabocha.sh
 │   └── install_mecab.sh
-├── slides                          # documentation for this lecture materials │   └── practice-1.pdf
+├── slides                          # documentation for this lecture materials (To be uploaded after the lecture.)
+│   └── practice-1.pdf
 │   └── practice-2.pdf
 │   └── practice-3.pdf